The library has a range of collections, print and online, designed to meet the needs of the University community.

 Yaitya Ngutupira brings together physical and digital items from across the University Library.
 Print materials have been brought together on the themes of linguistics, music, art, native title, Indigenous authors, biography and traditional knowledge.
-Yaitya Ngutupira is located on level 1 of the Barr Smith Library, adjacent Rare Books & Special Collections and University Archives.
+Yaitya Ngutupira is located on level 1 of the Barr Smith Library, adjacent to the Special Collections Reading Room.

 Contact the Indigenous Support Librarian for further information about Yaitya Ngutupira.

 Members of Aboriginal and Torres Strait Islander communities are advised that this collection may contain names and images of deceased people.
 All users should also be aware that certain words, terms or descriptions may be culturally sensitive and may be considered inappropriate today, but may have reflected the author’s/creator’s attitude or that of the period in which they were written.